Deep RL Course documentation

 Some additional challenges 🏆

-The best way to learn **is to try things by your own**!
+The best way to learn is to try things on your own!
 As you saw, the current agent is not doing great.
 As a first suggestion, you can train for more steps.
 With 1,000,000 steps, we saw some great results!

 In the Leaderboard you will find your agents.
 Can you get to the top?

-Here are some ideas to achieve so:
+Here are some ideas to climb up the leaderboard:

 • Train more steps